|Firefighters from the 2024th Engneer Aviation Fire Fighting Platoon

 1218th Engineer Fire Fighting Platoon

 By the end of 1944 the Class 150 Crash Truck was beginning to appear at Air Force Stations in England.
-COs
+COs and

-indicates that some 30 of these units were deployed before wars end.
+that some 30 of these units were deployed before wars end.

 "3 April 1945 at 1735 hrs. call received over fire phone that an aircraft was on fire parked on the long runway.